Looking for a rundown on bottle jack vs floor jack? Want to know the difference between the two? You are on the right page!

-Have you ever found yourself in a position to give your friend or some other person advice on something to buy but couldn’t,
+Have you ever found yourself in a position to give your friend or some other person advice on which one to buy between a bottle jack and a floor jack but couldn’t?

-Before you compare these two jacks, let me educate you on how a floor jack and a bottle jack operates separately.
+You are not alone.
+In this article, I’ll compare these two jacks and educate you on how a floor jack and a bottle jack operates differently.

 - The bottle jack is simply a lightweight making it very easy to use so no stress at all.